-13.7.12 Saturation Pressure at Minimum Limit
+13.6.12 Saturation Pressure at Minimum Limit

-This error indicates the pressure transducer T2 is reading below its minimum value for a specific amount of time.
+This error indicates the saturation pressure transducer T2 is reading below its minimum value for a specific amount of time.
 A failed transducer or incorrect calibration are the most common causes of this error.

-13.7.13 Saturation Pressure Over Range or at Maximum Limit
+13.6.13 Saturation Pressure Over Range or at Maximum Limit

-This error indicates the pressure transducer T2 is over range or has been at its maximum limit value for a specific amount of time.
+This error indicates the saturation pressure transducer T2 is over range or has been at its maximum limit value for a specific amount of time.
 A failed transducer or incorrect calibration are the most common causes of this error.
-Also, if using fittings or tubing connected to the chamber inlet, assure it can flow the desired flow rate and is not causing any back pressure or blockage.
+Also, if fittings or tubing are connected to the chamber inlet, ensure the desired flow rate can be achieved and not causing any back pressure or blockage.

-13.7.14 Saturation Pressure Transducer Not Responding
+13.6.14 Saturation Pressure Transducer Not Responding - Check USB Connection

-This error indicates the pressure transducer T2 is not responding to commands from the computer.
-A failed transducer is the most common causes of this error, but a disconnected or damaged serial cable or serial adapter could also be the cause.
+This error indicates that the pressure transducer T2 is not responding to commands from the computer.
+A disconnected (HUB) or damaged USB cable is the most common cause of this error, but a failed transducer could also be the cause.

-13.7.15 Chamber Pressure at Minimum Limit
+13.6.15 Chamber Pressure at Minimum Limit